 26. Remember that the audience wouldn’t understand if you’re nervous

-Think about the symptoms that may occur during presentation, and you’ll see that they actually come from within.
-In other words, if you feel that your body’s going crazy inside, the audience wouldn’t realise that for the most part.
+Think about the symptoms that may occur during the presentation, and you’ll see that they actually come from within.
+In other words, if you feel that your body’s going crazy inside, the audience wouldn’t realize that for the most part.

 Here is an article about 6 great methods to improve public speaking skills

 27. Believe that the audience wants to listen to you

 Of course, they do.
 Why would they otherwise bother to come?
 The better you’re doing on stage, the more fun your listeners will be having.
 No-one comes to listen to you thinking, „I hope I’ll be bored!
 I hope the speaker fails“.
 Why would they do it?
 If you fail, they’ll be waiting for their time.
 And that’s the main reason why your listeners are your allies.

 There are exceptions when people are forced to attend events, but even then remember that you have a good reason for making a presentation.
 More than that, the audience is there not to see you fail.

 28. Trust yourself, your knowledge, your experience, and your memory

 Making a presentation is no different from other areas of your life.
 If you at least bother to prepare properly, there’s no reason for you to fail.